Urocitellus richardsonii (Sabine, 1822)

 Laundre, J. W., and N. K. Appel.
 1986.
 Habitat preferences for burrow sites of Richardson's ground squirrels in southwestern Minnesota.
 Prairie Naturalist 18:235-239.

 Michener, G. R. 1999.
-Richardson's ground squirrel (Spermophilus richardsonii).
+Richardson's Ground Squirrel (Spermophilus richardsonii).
 Pages 429-431 in D. E. Wilson and S. Ruff, editors.
-The Smithsnian book of North American mammals.
+The Smithsonian book of North American mammals.
 Smithsonian Institution Press in association with the American Society of Mammalogists, Washington, D.C.
 816 pp.